littlestone111/littlestone111.github.io/_pages/about.md

 - Oct, 2025 - Our paper "OPTAGENT: Optimizing Multi-Agent LLM Interactions Through Verbal Reinforcement Learning for Enhanced Reasoning" is accepted by AACL 2025.
 - Aug, 2025 - Our short paper "AutoRuleSQL: Hybrid Text-to-SQL via Rule-Driven Fast Paths and LLM Bootstrapping" is accepted by CIKM 2025 Industrial Day Talk track.
-- April, 2025 - I will be joining Microsoft as a summer research intern in Redmond, Washington.
+- Apr, 2025 - I will be joining Microsoft as a summer research intern in Redmond, Washington.
 - Mar, 2025 - I am honored to receive the William and Mary Sanderson Graduate Student Awards for Excellence in Undergraduate Mentoring.
-- December, 2024 - Our paper "Population Aware Diffusion for Time Series Generation" is accepted by AAAI 2025.
+- Dec, 2024 - Our paper "Population Aware Diffusion for Time Series Generation" is accepted by AAAI 2025.

 <!--
 <details>